Devotional Thought : Proverbs 13:10

 4. Takes Offence Easily: Pride encourages us to protect ourselves from hurt and not trust God.

-5. Presumption Before God and Man: Pride encourages us to be feel entitled and are not sufficiently mindful of God’s awesomeness.
+5. Presumption Before God and Man: Pride encourages us to feel entitled and aren’t sufficiently mindful of God’s awesomeness.

 6. Hungry for Attention: Pride encourages us to seek attention to bolster our self-esteem rather than resting in God’s estimation.

 7. Neglecting Others: Pride encourages us to only honour those who are significant people in my world.